niccokunzmann/mundraub-android/README.md

 ----------------------

 App components:
+- [OpenLayers] for refining te position
+- [okhttp] for making requests
+- [commons-lang3] for useful functions everywhere
+- [nanohttpd] for providing an API to the map

+APIs:
 - For publishing the found plants and markers on the map:
     - [Mundraub.org] (German)
     - [Na-Ovoce.cz] (Czech)
     - [FruitMap.org] (Slovakian, English and Czech) (download only)
-    - www.quelltext.eu in case the insecure connections for old Androids are enabled.
+    - [www.quelltext.eu][proxies] in case the insecure connections for old Androids are enabled.
-- [OpenLayers] for refining te position
 - [openstreetmap] for rendering OpenStreetMap
 - [World Imagery] for rendering a satellite map
 - [staticmap] for fetching the map preview
-- [okhttp] for making requests
-- [commons-lang3] for useful functions everywhere
-- [nanohttpd] for providing an API to the map
+- OpenStreetMap's [Nominatim] to search for places on the map

 Services:
 - [Travis][travis] to build the app and test the code
 - [GitHub] for publising and contributing to the code
 - [Transifex][tx] for managing translations
     - [Microsoft Translate] with a free account for suggesting translations.
 - [F-Droid][fdroid] for publishing the app
 - [Google Play][google-play] for publishing the app
-- OpenStreetMap's [Nominatim] to search for places on the map

 Languages:
 - Java for the app, Android 2.3 [GINGERBREAD]
 - HTML/CSS/JavaScript for the [map]